yguenduez/nerd-neck/readme.md

 The casing will have the dimension of 56x46x10mm, so we have a will thickness of 1mm on each side.

+## Designs with Freecad

+All below versions were designed with [FreeCad](https://www.freecad.org/), an open-source CAD Software running on all major platforms (Mac, Linux and Windows).

 ### Version 0.1

-The first design looks like this: All parts have been designed with freecad.
+The first design looks like this:

 ![assembly](images/assembly.png)